PiHw/Pi-Kitchen/sdcard/pi-kitchen/021-usb-serial-mode/README.md

-#USB Device Mode - LAN#
+#USB Device Mode - Serial#
 The Raspberry Pi Model A and Raspberry Pi Zero have the ability to be setup as USB devices (since they are wired directly to the Broadcom processor).
-This recipe sets up the Raspberry Pi as a Virtual USB LAN Device.
+This recipe sets up the Raspberry Pi as a Virtual USB Serial Device.

 This recipe is based on the hard work of Andrew Mulholland (@gbaman1), DaveB (PiForums) and LadyAda (AdaFruit).